 What happens during a session?

 Archery sessions can be varied based on the requirements of the individual or group.
-Typically we recommend 90 minutes to 2 hours for a first session.
-All sessions begin with a safety briefing and demonstration from our instructors, followed by a round of guided shooting, during which an instructor will work 1:1 with you to perfect your technique.
+All sessions start with a safety briefing, followed by “guided shooting” (with the instructor teaching you how to shoot).

 Guided shooting is normally followed by several practice rounds, during which time our instructors will continue to offer support and guidance.